Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_on_running_system.md

 SUCCESS
 ```

-## 3. Check the `cray-rrs` Helm chart and resources
+## 3. Check Helm chart and Kubernetes resources

+1. (`ncn-mw#`) Verify that the `cray-rrs` Helm chart is present in the `rack-resiliency` namespace.

     The `cray-rrs` Helm chart should already be installed in the `rack-resiliency` namespace.
-Verify that the `cray-rrs` Helm chart is present in `rack-resiliency` namespace using the following procedure:

-1. (`ncn-mw#`) List the Helm charts in the `rack-resiliency` namespace.
+    Verify this by listing the Helm charts in the `rack-resiliency` namespace.

     ```bash
     helm ls -n rack-resiliency